Alansdead/typography-system-guide/README.md

 A comprehensive interactive guide for implementing accessible typography in mobile applications, covering both iOS and Android platforms.

+## What's New
+See [CHANGELOG.md](CHANGELOG.md) for the latest updates and release history.

 ## Features

 - Complete breakdown of iOS text styles with detailed specifications
 - Material Design 3 typography styles for Android
 - Interactive demonstration of Dynamic Type and Font Scaling
-- Accessibility guidelines and best practices
+- Accessibility guidelines and best practices (now fully WCAG 2.1 AA and W3C HTML5 validator compliant)
 - Implementation code samples

 ## Preview